apache/arrow/docs/source/index.rst

          :color: primary
          :expand:

-         To the specifications
+         To the Specifications and protocols

-   .. grid-item-card:: Developing
+   .. grid-item-card:: Development
       :class-card: contrib-card
       :shadow: none